 Following his graduation in 1965 he worked with many companies, including the Canadian Players and the Royal Winnipeg Ballet, where, as Production Manager, he led the company on their first European and Russian tours in 1968, and three tours of the United States and Canada.
 In 1969, he joined the Manitoba Theatre Centre as Production Director and later as Resident Director.

 On July 1, 1982, he took over the role of Artistic Director of Saskatoon's Persephone Theatre.
-During his 25 years as AD Persephone has become one of the most successful and stable regional theatres in the country, which has nurtured local actors and performers from across Canada.
+During his 25 years as AD Persephone became one of the most successful and stable regional theatres in the country, which nurtured local actors and performers from across Canada.

-As an actor Tibor has co-starred with Nicholas Rice in the 1987 CBC production, The Partners and played the part of Rosenzweig in The Guardsman at the Shaw Festival and the National Arts Centre.
+As an actor, Tibor co-starred with Nicholas Rice in the 1987 CBC production, The Partners and played the part of Rosenzweig in The Guardsman at the Shaw Festival and the National Arts Centre.